platformsh-templates/API-Platform-v3/README.md

    1. check that your api/.env file contains a valid `DATABASE_URL` to let Symfony connect to your database

-   1. `symfony console doctrine:schema:create --dump-sql` (change to option `--force` to run those sql request)
+   1. `symfony console doctrine:schema:create --dump-sql` (change to option `--force` to run those sql requests)

    1. `symfony server:start -d`